Konnor Griffin: Professional career

 The Pittsburgh Pirates selected Griffin in the first round, with the ninth overall selection, of the 2024 Major League Baseball draft.
-On July 31, 2024, he signed with the Pirates on a $6.53 million contract.
+On July 31, 2024, he signed with the Pirates on a $6.53 million contract, retracting his prior commitment to LSU.

 Griffin made his professional debut in 2025 with the Bradenton Marauders.
 In June, he was promoted to the Greensboro Grasshoppers.
 He was selected to represent the Pirates (alongside Esmerlyn Valdez) at the 2025 All-Star Futures Game at Truist Park.
 In mid-August, Griffin was promoted to the Altoona Curve, with whom he ended his first professional season.
-Over 122 games between the three teams, Griffin hit .333 with 21 home runs, 94 RBI, and 65 stolen bases.
+Over 122 games among the three teams, Griffin hit .333 with 21 home runs, 94 runs batted in (RBIs), and 65 stolen bases.
 Baseball America named him their Minor League Player of the Year.